piouson/kubernetes-bootcamp/README.md

 3. Undo/Redo
    - vim: in normal mode `:undo` to undo last change, `^R` to redo
    - nano: `M-U` to undo, `M-E` to redo

+This is not a bootcamp on `vim` or `nano`, there are more flashy magic you can achieve with these tools, especially `vim`, but the above should get you through CKAD!

+Best of luck :+1: